 Atlanta Committee for Progress names Duriya Farooqui as its next directorDuriya Farooqui stands between A.J.
-Robinson of Central Atlanta Progress and Doug Shipman at the topping out ceremony of the Center for Civil and Human Rights (Photo by Maria Saporta)
+Robinson of Central Atlanta Progress and Doug Shipman at the topping out ceremony of the Center for Civil and Human Rights in 2015 (Photo by Maria Saporta)

 By Maria Saporta

 As a symbol of how important the Atlanta Committee for Progress has become to the business community, Duriya Farooqui has been named the new executive director of the public-private organization starting on May 2.

 Farooqui, a consultant with Bain & Co. for the past two years, served with the City of Atlanta for six years – leaving in 2014 as its chief operating officer.
 She will succeed John Ahmann, who has been named executive director of the Westside Future Fund.